Which Vinegar is Best for Cleaning?

 The standard general vinegar cleaner calls for equal parts vinegar and water.
 Mixing and then placing it into a spray bottle works well.

 In some cases, you may want to add more water to make a weaker cleaning solution.
+You may want to read this article for more details on vinegar to water cleaning ratio.

 Where Can I Buy White Vinegar for Cleaning?